 Does cocaine cause sexual side effects?
-Some people use it to enhance pleasure during sex, but long-term use can cause permanent damage.
+Some people use cocaine with sex to enhance the pleasure, but long-term use can cause permanent damage.

 Article at a Glance:

 - Cocaine increases sexual pleasure at first by increasing dopamine (a chemical signal that increases feelings of pleasure)

 - A healthy erection requires good blood flow and relaxes muscles in the penis

 - Cocaine cuts off blood flow to the penis by causing vasoconstriction